 Perry was the Stanford University Law School's Mills Fellow in 2000.
 The fellowship program invites lawyers to mentor students interested in public interest legal careers.
 He is a graduate of the City University of New York Law School and the University of Massachusetts, Amherst.
 He also attended the graduate program at New York University's Tisch School of the Arts.

-Assistant Legislative Director
+Deputy Legislative Director

 Katharine ES Bodde